Xaryos/kasa/README.md

 How to run the project :

+Download it on github : https://github.com/Xaryos/kasa

-Download it -> go in the cmd > cd kasa > npm run starto
+    - In a cmd : write [ npm run starto ]
+            (this action will automatically open the react app and load all datas)